 TechGirls is an international summer exchange program designed to empower and inspire young women from the United States, Central Asia and the Middle East and North Africa to pursue careers in science and technology.
 The centerpiece of the program is a week long technology camp that provides participants with an in-depth examination of technology-related topics, such as coding and cyber security and engages them in 45+ hours of hands-on instruction.
-The camp is complemented by additional activities such as site visits to technology companies, leadership clinics, community service opportunities, job shadowing, and cultural events.
+The camp is complemented by additional activities such as site visits to technology companies, leadership clinics, community service opportunities, job shadowing, and cultural event

 The Professional Fellows Program (PFP) for Economic Empowerment, Middle East and North Africa is a two-way exchange program sponsored by the U.S. Department of State and designed to promote mutual understanding, enhance leadership and professional skills, and build lasting, sustainable partnerships between mid-level emerging leaders committed to strengthening their communities through social entrepreneurship and workforce development.

 Global Youth Village – Since 1979 Legacy has operated a one-of-a-kind summer program for international teens ages 13-18 – the Global Youth Village (GYV).
 At GYV, participants establish deep friendships with people from cultures vastly different from their own.
 They gain practical skills and knowledge in the areas of leadership, cross cultural relations, and conflict resolution, and discover how they can make a difference both locally and globally.
 Approximately 60% of the community is from North America and the balance from other regions.
 Students live, discuss, learn and work side by side with peers from many different ethnic, religious, and socioeconomic backgrounds.